Exopy/i3py/docs/source/dev_guide/drivers/overview.rst

 the values of features are cached.
 They can and should be discarded when some other setting of the driver is modified, but not in a spontaneous manner.

-To a add a Feature to your instrument you have nothing else to do that assign a Feature subclass to an identifier.
+To add a Feature to your instrument you have nothing else to do that assign a Feature subclass to an identifier.
 As illustrated in the example below :

 .. code-block:: python